Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/open-attestation-cli.md

 ### Encrypting document

-This allows you to encrypt the document, so that you can share and store it safely.
+This allows you to encrypt document in order to share and store them safely.

 ```bash
 open-attestation encrypt <inputDocumentPath> <outputEncryptedPath>